dkublik/jekyll-now/_posts/2016-11-11-lazy vs eager jpa mappings.md

 Imagine having repo with 10 query methods - all fetching all eager relations.
 Now you need to modify your entity - if you add new eager relation, you will need to add it to every existing query method to avoid additional join.
 It doesn't end with one repository.
 Imagine _Unit_ having eager relation on it's own.
-Now you would need go
+Now you would need to add another fetch:

 ```java
 interface EagerWorkerRepository extends JpaRepository<EagerWorker, String> {